REditorSupport/vscode-R/README.md

 ## Quickstart

 1. [Install R](https://cloud.r-project.org/) (>= 3.4.0) on your system.
-For Windows users, Writing R Path to the registry is recommended in the installation.
+On Windows, we recommend letting the installer write the R path to the registry.

 2. Install the [`languageserver`](https://github.com/REditorSupport/languageserver) package from R.